X4BNet/x4b-status/content/issues/2026-06-03-site-incident.md

   - WEB
 severity: down
 ---
+**Update** as a result of our ticket they have now opened https://status.linode.com/incidents/qrxbxvrn9h54

+Hoping for a quick resolution

+--

 Linode outage in US-East affecting our block storage volume hosting the database is affecting our services.
 We have opened a ticket with them.

 Will be back up when they fix their end.